petitnau/algorand-vaults/README.md

 ## Initializing the escrow

-Once the contract has been created, the vault owner must invoke the `init_escrow` function to connect the contract with an escrow account.
+Once the contract has been created, the vault creator must invoke the `init_escrow` function to connect the contract with an escrow account.
 The escrow will store all the funds deposited in the vault.
 To call the `init_escrow` function, the contract must be in the `init_escrow` state, and must be called from the contract creator.
 The application call must also come bundled with a pay transaction, with an amount of 100'000 micro-algos (the amount needed to initialize an account).
 When called, the vault address is saved into the global state, and the contract state is set to `waiting` (waiting for a withdrawal request).
 This is specified in AlgoML as follows:
 ```java